tmpfs/mxl/lib/mxl.md

 Invokes `tmux source-file` with the configuration files found by evaluating the arguments, use the `--noop` option to inspect what would be executed.

-Arguments can be directories, files, alias references and file pattern matching expressions.
+Arguments can be directories, files, and aliases which are resolved to configuration files.
+Every file found is executed against each working directory context, specified using the `${opt_dir_name}` option; when not specified the current working directory is used.

 See mxl-alias(1) for more information on aliases.

 #### Options

 * `each: -e, --each`: Iterate child directories and set `-c` for each directory.
-* `session: -s, --session <name>`: Create session before source file(s).

 #### Environment